Eight questions to help decide if university is your next step

 Knowing what you want is not essential – some people chose university as their next step because they don’t have any career ideas but really enjoy a particular subject and want to see where it might take them.
 Whichever route you choose, being clear about your motivation will help you get the most from your experience.

 Not sure about your end goal?
-Explore career options by job type, subject and even by employer!
+Explore career options by job type or subject.

 2. What are the alternatives?